Jewish Insurgency in Wieniec

 Context

-The insurgency is a direct continuation of the Amburi Street Riots which lasted from 1729 to 1730, with JWB, a splinter faction of the International Jewish Resistance Movement continuing armed opposition against the Polonian Government.
+The insurgency is a direct continuation of the Amburi Street Riots which lasted from 1729 to 1730, with JWB, a splinter faction of the International Jewish Resistance Movement continuing armed opposition against the Wieniec Government.

 Course of the insurgency

-JWB fighters also reportedly move through villages during the day without interference from security forces, and locals have been asked by JWB to give fighters food and give information on the whereabouts of Polonias personnel, locals have also stated that JWB fighters will frequently enter into Synagogues and ask for money to fund the insurgency.
+JWB fighters also reportedly move through villages during the day without interference from security forces, and locals have been asked by JWB to give fighters food and give information on the whereabouts of Wieniec personnel, locals have also stated that JWB fighters will frequently enter into Synagogues and ask for money to fund the insurgency.
 Among JWB's operations include assassinations, kidnappings, raids and ambushes.